-This is the best Whole30 potato salad recipe.
-A twist on a classic southern dish, this salad uses red potatoes, hardboiled eggs, bacon and cucumber.
-The dressing is so creamy and rich and made with items from your pantry.
-It's easy to make and is also dairy free, gluten free and paleo.
+This is the best gluten-free potato salad recipe.
+A twist on a classic southern dish, this salad is made with red potatoes, hardboiled eggs, bacon, and cucumber.
+It's easy to make and has the most rich and creamy dressing.
+This salad is also dairy-free, Whole30, and paleo.

 Why you will love this recipe: